-To avoid injuries caused by accidental deployment of undeployed airbags:
+To avoid injuries caused by accidental deployment of undeployed airbags

-- Do not cut the red coloured part shown in the image above. - Make sure the vehicle ignition switch is turned off, disconnect the 12V auxiliary battery (located in the left side of engine room) and wait 3 minutes or longer to allow the system to deactivate.
+- Do not cut the airbag system shown in the image above. - Make sure the vehicle ignition switch is turned off, disconnect the 12V auxiliary battery and wait 3 minutes or longer to allow the system to deactivate.